 - 7.1.
-All travel by Councillors should be undertaken using the most direct route and the most practicable and economical mode of transport. - 7.2.
-Each Councillor may be reimbursed for travel expenses incurred while undertaking official business or professional development or attending approved conferences and seminars within NSW.
-This includes reimbursement: - for public transport fares

-- for the use of a private vehicle or hire car - for parking costs for Council and other meetings - for tolls - by Cabcharge card or equivalent - for documented ride-share programs, such as Uber, where tax invoices can be issued. - 7.3.
+All travel by councillors should be undertaken using the most direct route and the most practicable and economical mode of transport. - 7.2.
+Each councillor may be reimbursed for travel expenses incurred while undertaking official business or professional development or attending approved conferences and seminars within NSW.
+This includes reimbursement: - for public transport fares - for the use of a private vehicle or hire car - for parking costs for Council and other meetings - for tolls - by Cabcharge card or equivalent - for documented ride-share programs, such as Uber, where tax invoices can be issued. - 7.3.
 Allowances for the use of a private vehicle will be reimbursed by kilometre at the rate contained in the Local Government (State) Award. - 7.4.
+Councillors seeking to be reimbursed for use of a private vehicle must keep a log book recording the date, distance and purpose of travel being claimed. - 7.5.
 Incidental expenses such as telephone calls, refreshments and meals, not provided as part of conference participation, and internet charges, laundry and dry cleaning, newspapers, taxi fares, parking, etc., will be reimbursed upon presentation of documentary evidence and completion of a claim form.
 Amounts to be reimbursed shall be limited to \$75 per day.